Foreclosure Attorney: What They Do, and Which One’s Right for You.

 Loan Modification or Loss Mitigation Attorney

 In many cases, this is all a you need to resolve your situation.
 They can stop the foreclosure process by simply submitting an RMA (Request for Mortgage Assistance).
-A lender is required to postpone your foreclosure or sale date, until your application has been answered.
+Lenders are “required” to postpone your foreclosure or sale date until your application has been answered.
 These firms offer value in their knowledge and experience pertaining to available loan modification and foreclosure alternative program guidelines.
 They typically use proprietary software designed to present your request in a the most persuasive manner possible.
 Such law firms typically offer a “pre-litigation” retainer, which means they will represent you prior to any court proceedings.
-Foreclosures are handled through the court system in “judicial” foreclosure states.
+For homeowners in “judicial” foreclosure states, the foreclosure process is handled through the court.
 Accordingly, a loss mitigation attorney would probably not be able to assist you beyond this point.

 Foreclosure Defense Attorney

 In “judicial” foreclosure states, when your lender files for foreclosure, they are actually filing a lawsuit against you.
-Like any other lawsuit, you must answer the complaint.
-If you don’t answer the complaint, the court will award a default judgment to your mortgage lender.
+You are required to answer the complaint, just as you would any other lawsuit.
+Failure to answer the complaint results in a “default” judgment of foreclosure being awarded to your mortgage lender.
 So, if you are facing a filed foreclosure in a “judicial” state, you need a foreclosure defense attorney.
 A foreclosure defense attorney is the next step up from a mortgage mitigation attorney.
 They can handle a loan modification or foreclosure alternative just like a loss mitigation attorney.
 In addition, they can answer a complaint in court, and even file a counter-suit when appropriate.

 If your foreclosure case is already in the court system, make sure you are hiring an attorney that will actually represent you in court.
 This does not, however, mean that a local firm is your best choice.
 Some of the best foreclosure defense law firms run national operations that concentrate their practice in foreclosure defense and loss mitigation.
 They have an “of counsel” network that provides local attorney representation to homeowners, supported by the main office.
 The bigger issue is the track record of that firm.
 Have they been around for a long time?
 Do they have very few or no complaints?
+The legal practice of loss mitigation and foreclosure defense has been heavily scrutinized by regulators and law enforcement.
 Find a firm with a strong track record, regardless of their state, and you are most likely in good hands.

 Conclusion

 The ideal law firm for a troubled mortgage would offer all of the services listed above.
 Unfortunately, such foreclosure attorneys and law firms are hard to find.
 Since the beginning of the mortgage crisis, we have seen a real evolution of mortgage relief assistance and legal services available to homeowners.
 It all started with “loan modification”, back when no one (especially the banks) had any idea how everything would play out.
 Since then, regulators have shaped the industry to protect consumers, while legislators have passed laws giving homeowners new rights.
 There are many reputable law firms that can keep you in your home.
+The best idea is to speak with a number of different firms and ask them detailed questions.
 When you find a foreclosure attorney or firm that can answer all of your questions to your comfort and satisfaction, you have probably found your firm.